 - the core courses of the first year of the student's master programme; - the Master Thesis Preparation course of the relevant programme; - the first-year Track courses in the CoSEM programme (for CoSEM students).

 First and Second Supervisor

-A member of the scientific staff (lecturer) of TPM.
+A member of the scientific staff of TPM appointed by the Board of Examiners as examiner.
 The first and second supervisor should come from different research groups ("secties" in Dutch).

 Chair